Morten Hjulmand: Sporting CP

 On 13 August 2023, Hjulmand signed a five-year contract with Primeira Liga club Sporting CP for a fee of €18 million, which could rise to €21 million with add-ons.
 His release clause was set at €80 million.

 Five days later, Hjulmand made his debut for Sporting, coming off the bench to replace Marcus Edwards on the 75th minute of a 2–1 league victory away at Casa Pia.
 He made his first start for the Lions on 27 August, in a 1–0 home win over Famalicão, being replaced by Daniel Bragança on the 84th minute.
 On 17 September, Hjulmand scored his first goal for Sporting, the opener in a 3–0 league victory over Moreirense at Estádio José Alvalade.

 Over the following months, Hjulmand effectively replaced Manuel Ugarte, while providing leadership to his team, appearancing in more advanced areas for long-distance shoots, leading his manager Ruben Amorim to deem him more complete player in his position than Ugarte and João Palhinha, who had recently left the club.

 On 5 May, Sporting mathematically secured their 20th Primeira Liga title, following Benfica's defeat to Famalicão, and for his performances he was included in the league's Best XI.

 On 7 July 2024, he was named as Sebastian Coates's replacement as club captain, after he left the club.
 In his first match as club captain, on 3 August, Sporting lost 4–3 to rivals Porto in the 2024 Supertaça Cândido de Oliveira, despite leading the game by three goals.
 Despite having lost the first trophy of the season, Sporting won both the Primeira Liga and Taça de Portugal.

+Atlético Madrid

+On 11 July 2026, Hjulmand joined La Liga club Atlético Madrid, signing a five-year-contract until 30 June 2031.
+The transfer fee was reported to be €40 million.

 International career

 Hjulmand was called up to the senior Denmark squad for the UEFA Euro 2024 qualifying matches on 16 and 19 June 2023 against Northern Ireland and Slovenia, respectively.
 On 7 September 2023, Hjulmand made his debut for the senior team, coming off the bench in a 4–0 win over San Marino.

 On 20 June 2024, he scored his first international goal; an equaliser against England at Euro 2024.

-On 18th October 2025 in Denmark's final World Cup qualifier against Scotland at Hampden Park, Glasgow, he gave away the ball on the edge of his own box during added time, which was probably easier to boot upfield, but instead passed it a few metres to Kieran Tierney who scored the winning goal which took Denmark into the play offs rather than qualifying directly.
-It meant Scotland qualified for the World Cup 2026, their first qualification in the 21st century.

 Personal life

-Hjulmand is not related to former Denmark national team manager Kasper Hjulmand.
+Despite sharing surnames, Hjulmand is not related to former Denmark national team manager Kasper Hjulmand.

+He grew up as an Arsenal fan and has the club's crest tattooed on his shoulder.